Hugh Binning: Personal life

 who was a minister in the parish of Bothwell, Scotland, and sister of Hugh M'Kell, a minister in Edinburgh.

-Binning was born on his father's estate in Dalvennan, Straiton, in the shire of Ayr.
+Binning was born on his father's estate in Dalvennan.
 The family owned other lands in the parishes of Straiton and Colmonell as well as Maybole in Carrick.

 A precocious child, Binning was admitted to the study of philosophy at the University of Glasgow at age thirteen.
 Binning has been described as "an extraordinary instance of precocious learning and genius."